Kopano-dev/kapi/README.md

 ## Running Kopano API

 ```
+KOPANO_GC_REST_SOCKETS=/run/kopano/fleet-runner ./bin/kopano-apid serve \
-./bin/kopano-apid serve --listen 127.0.0.1:8039 \
+  --listen 127.0.0.1:8039 \
-  --gc-socket-path=/run/kopano/fleet-runner
+  --plugins-path=./plugins
 ```

-Where `--gc-socket-path` points to a folder containing files ending with `.sock`.
+Where `--plugins-path` points to a folder containing Kopano API plugin modules.
-The folder is scanned for these files on startup and uses all found `.sock` files as upstreams for the API proxy.
+Add environment variables as needed by those plugins.
+See next chapter for more information about plugins.

+## Plugins

+Kopano API supports plugins.
+Plugins can be used to extend HTTP routes served by Kopano API.
+A example plugin can be found in `plugins/example-plugin`.

+### Kopano Groupware Core plugin

+Kopano API includes the plugin for Kopano Groupware Core.
+This plugin provides access to Kopano Groupware Core RESTful API via `/api/gc/` URL routing prefix.

+To specify where the Groupware Core plugin can find its required backend sockets specify the `KOPANO_GC_REST_SOCKETS` environment variable to point to the base directory location.
+All `.sock` files in that directory will be used as upstream proxy paths.

 ## Run unit tests